Ohranj/docker-alpine-laravel-play/README.md

 ## Getting started

-This is currently being developed, so expect additional changes to the README and codebase in the coming weeks.
+This started out as a little project to play around with Docker and ALpineJS.
+I do continue to add to it however, so expect additional changes to the README and codebase going forward.

 ### Key env Variables